mozilla-services/autopush/docs/http.rst

 `/v1/.../.../registration/...`

 This is tied to the :ref:`reg_calls` Handlers.
-This endpoint is used by apps that wish to use :term:`bridging` protocols to register new channels.
+This endpoint is used by devices that wish to use :term:`bridging` protocols to register new channels.

+*NOTE*: This is not intended to be used by app developers.
+Please see the `Web Push API on MDN <https://developer.mozilla.org/en-US/docs/Web/API/Push_API>`_ for how to use WebPush.
 See :ref:`bridge_api`.

 ---